 Key Takeaways

-- Liquid Wicking Equals Liquid Transport: It is the process of using capillary action to draw the liquid sweat away from the skin.
+- Liquid Wicking Equals Liquid Transport: Liquid wicking uses capillary action to transport sweat away from the skin.

 - Vapor Breathability Is a Gas Transport Process: It allows water vapor (gaseous sweat) and air to penetrate the fabric.